 Kali River Rapids is a water raft ride, so another good option when it’s hot out.

-If we were planning an itinerary for Disney’s Animal Kingdom right now, we’d do Kilimanjaro Safaris first, followed by the Gorilla Falls Exploration Trail while you are there and then head over to the Maharajah Jungle Trek which is all outside.
-After than, you can pretty much just pick whatever you feel like riding and go for it.
+If we were planning an itinerary for Disney’s Animal Kingdom right now, we’d do Flight of Passage first, then Kilimanjaro Safaris, followed by the Gorilla Falls Exploration Trail while you are there, and then head over to the Maharajah Jungle Trek which is all outside.
+After that, you can pretty much just pick whatever you feel like riding and go for it.

-In general this was the emptiest park of the 4 and at times it really felt like we were alone, which is cool, but eery at the same time.
-One thing you can’t complain about are the short wait times.
-If you like attractions, this is a dream come true and you could probably do Flight of Passage 3 times in one hour during certain times of the day.
+In general, this was the least-crowded park of the 4, though it no longer feels like we were alone as it did last year.
+One thing you can’t complain about is the reduced wait times.
+If you like attractions, this is a dream come true and you shouldn’t have an issue doing the most popular ones at most times of the day.

-You can realistically do everything in the park and be done by mid-afternoon, which is great from a check-list point of view.
+You can realistically do everything in the park and be done by late afternoon/early evening, which is great from a checklist point of view.
 The Cast Members were friendly, but we did notice slightly less enthusiasm than what we experienced over at the Magic Kingdom.

-If you are a fan of the Animal Kingdom in general, this is a good time to experience like you never have before and with the lowest crowds you will probably ever see in your life.
+If you are a fan of the Animal Kingdom in general, this is a good time to experience it, and with the lowest crowds in Disney World, it offers the best guest experience.
+The low wait times from a year or two ago are not coming back, but you can still have a very enjoyable time.

 I want to know what you think about the Animal Kingdom now after reopening…